 However, the tool has some huge flaws, too.
-That is why this article focuses on the Zendesk competition and their benefits in comparison to the godfather of all help desk tools.
+That is why this article focuses on the Zendesk competition and its benefits in comparison to the godfather of all help desk tools.

 What is Zendesk?

-Help desk is great, but have you tried real-time communication?
-That’s what the company thought in 2014 and acquired Zopim, a third-party live chat software.
+The help desk is great, but have you tried real-time communication?
+That’s what the company thought in 2014 and acquired Zopim, third-party live chat software.
 These days, Zendesk offers a wide variety of customer support tools on top of its help desk.
 The following products can be used both together and separately:

-Zendesk also offers the ‘Answer bot’ for automatically suggesting relevant knowledge base articles to visitors on the go.
-And even though the company doesn’t have their own custom chatbot as, say, Intercom or Drift, they released the Chat Conversation API which allows integration with third-party chatbots.
+Zendesk also offers the ‘Answer bot’ for suggesting answers to common questions, identifying when to bring in a live agent, and sharing relevant knowledge base articles with visitors on the go.
+And even though the company doesn’t have its own custom chatbot like, Intercom or Drift do, they released the Chat Conversation API which allows integration with third-party chatbots.

-Their pricing starts at $9/agent/month for the Support subscription plan or at least $109 for the whole Zendesk Suite.
+Zendesk pricing starts at $25/agent/month for the Support subscription plan, or at least $59/agent/month for the Zendesk Suite.

 But if you’re reading this article, you probably know all this already.
 So, why don’t we move to the Zendesk competition now?

-Because like anything else in this world, Zendesk isn’t flawless and has its cons.
-Based on 1,860 reviews, the tool scores 4.2 out of 5 stars on G2 with numerous users mentioning the following flaws:
+Like anything else in this world, Zendesk isn’t flawless and has its cons.
+Based on over 5k reviews, the tool scores 4.3 out of 5 stars on G2, with numerous users mentioning the following flaws:

 - No chatbot of their own.